retypeapp/action-build/README.md

 This action runs `retype build` over the files in a repository to build a website in the form of a static html website that can be published to any website hosting solution available.

-After the action completes, the action will export the `retype-output-root` value for the next steps to handle the output.
+After the action completes, the action will export the `retype-output-path` value for the next steps to handle the output.
 The output files can then be pushed back to GitHub, or sent by FTP to another web server, or any other form of website publication target.

 This action will look for a [`retype.json`](https://retype.com/configuration/project/) file in the repository root.

 ## Prerequisites

 We highly recommend configuring the [actions/setup-dotnet](https://github.com/actions/setup-dotnet) step before `retypeapp/action-build`.
 This will install the tiny `dotnet` Retype package instead of the larger self-contained NPM package.

 Both the `dotnet` and `npm` packages run the exact same version of Retype.
 The size of the `dotnet` package is much smaller, so the action will setup faster.